thesuhriday7/CommunityHub-OpenSource/README.md

 ### Back-end

-The back end of StudyNotion provides a range of features and functionalities, including:
+The back end of CommunityHub OpenSource provides a range of features and functionalities, including:

 - **User authentication and authorization**: Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 - **Course management**: Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.